fabiangro/e-commerce-react-website/README.md

 ## Installation and setup

 In order to make app working correctly you need to implement/use backend api.
-You can find simple backend api with appropriate endpoints created for this project here: [django e-commerce api](https://github.com/fabiangro/django-e-commerce-api)
+You can find sample backend api with appropriate endpoints in my other repository: [django e-commerce api](https://github.com/fabiangro/django-e-commerce-api)

 Specify your api details in requests.js file or use the one linked above.